 Like any service, there are important things you need to be aware of -

 - Unaccompanied freight requires a driver at both ports - ensure you have adequate partnerships in place to provide consistent freight movement

-- Damage does happen - Although ferry operators will make sure that your freight is kept safe and secure, things can happen.
-Especially in rough weather.
+- Damage does happen - Although ferry operators will make sure that your freight is kept safe and secure, accidents can happen - especially in rough weather.
 Make sure your unaccompanied vehicle/trailer is adequately insured

 - All unaccompanied trailers must have lashing rings and trestle points to be safely secured to the ferry

-Many ferry operators provide an unaccompanied service, including Seatruck on the Irish Sea and DFDS on the North Sea.
+Many ferry operators provide an unaccompanied service, including CLdN RoRo (Seatruck Ferries) on the Irish Sea and DFDS on the North Sea.
 To see whether this service is right for you, speak to our sales team.